soska/keyboardist/README.md

 Keyboardist's event listener has a `setMonitor` method that let's you set a function that will monitor all key events.
-You can either pass `true` to use the default built-in monitor or passa function.
+You can either pass `true` to use the default built-in monitor or pass a function.

 Default monitor is useful in development when you don't know the correct key name you want to use.